-Cooking, it turns out, does more than kill bacteria or make food palatable: it also improves metabolic efficiency.
+Cooking does more than kill bacteria or make food palatable: it also improves metabolic efficiency.
 Raw foods require more time and more energy to digest than cooked foods, in which the starches have been gelatinized and broken down and proteins have been denatured (in fact, soft foods are generally easier to digest than hard foods, and given a choice, most animals opt for soft foods over hard ones).
-Consequently, the body nets more calories (and gets them faster) from cooked compared to raw meat: 95% of the protein in cooked eggs is digested, versus just 50% from raw eggs.
+Consequently, the body nets more calories from cooked compared to raw meat: 95% of the protein in cooked eggs is digested, versus just 50% from raw eggs.
 In dietary studies, people on raw-food-only diets can lose weight and can end up malnourished, even while people eating the same number of cooked calories will gain weight.
 In an ancestral environment where food sources were not abundant, maximizing metabolic efficiency was critical—you don’t have to find more food if you can make better use of what you do find.

 Cooking helped our ancestors more efficiently convert potential food energy to realized food energy, which had ancillary effects.
 Our digestive system shrank, jaw muscles decreased in size and strength, and teeth got smaller, since we no longer needed the anatomical equipment for digesting raw foods (great apes use 10% of their daily energy fueling digestion).
 We also lost the musculature associated with tree climbing, possibly because fire could deter predators even better than heights.
-In addition to brain growth, cooking helped our digestive apparatus become less ape-like.

 But, Wrangham says, that logic only holds when food is cooked.
 Why?
 Because of chewing.
 Raw food has to be chewed.
 That’s trivial when you’re consuming a raw banana, but most primates eat hard, pulpy fruits that take time and effort to pick apart, chew, swallow, and digest.
 Chimps spend more than six hours a day chewing; extrapolating by body size humans would need to spend 40% of their time chewing to take in a subsistence level diet of uncooked fruits and grains (though it’s unclear if this is current humans, or ancestral hominids with digestive systems equipped for raw foods).
 Without cooking, hunters who come back to camp bereft of mammoth meat might not enough have enough time to chew all the raw fruits and grains they need to survive.
 And because cooking usually meant foods were brought to a central location to be prepared—as opposed to eating berries right off a tree or bone marrow off a found carcass—cooking also created an impetus for group living.
-And that is how cooking made us human.
-In theory.

 • • •